12 Pro Tips For Staying Warm Outdoors in Winter

 Staying warm and comfortable while Nordic or backcountry skiing, snowshoeing, or hiking in winter is a constant challenge—we sweat, our bodies and clothes get damp, then we get cold.
 But it’s not impossible.
 In fact, as someone who runs hot when moving and cools off quickly—and who gets cold fingers very easily—I’ve learned some tricks over the years that have made getting outdoors in winter vastly more comfortable and enjoyable for me.
 Follow these tips and you could be more comfortable on cold-weather outdoor adventures, too.

 Clothing only helps trap heat; your body is what keeps you warm.
-Anytime you get cold, the best strategy for rewarming is to start moving or increase your pace.
+Anytime you get cold, the single best strategy for rewarming is to start moving or increase your pace.
 Watch others in your group for signs that they’re cold, especially children, who have less body fat and mass and cool off more quickly than adults.
 When you take a break, make it short, to avoid cooling off.

 #2 Pace Yourself